godzilla-reject/Mage-Metal_Backup/General Rules/Traits Catalog/Spell-Only/Aura.md

 > [!infobox|left]+ Trait Entry
 > # `=this.file.name`
 > ###### Trait Information
-> Spells with this trait generate a field that grants an effect to creatures within it.
-Spells with this trait always have a range in radii.
+> This trait will always have a qualifier.
+Spells with this trait generate a field that grants an effect to creatures within it, the area of which is given in the qualifier.